SteeltoeOSS/steeltoe-site/source/docs/steeltoe-introduction.html.markdown

 For more detail on how to use the connector see the Postgres connectors documentation.
 NOTE: This is a BREAKING change, as it now requires that you MUST explicitly include the packages and versions of the Postgres/Entity framework code wish to use in your application.

-### Rabbit Connector
+### RabbitMQ Connector

 Starting with version 1.0.1 of Steeltoe, the direct dependency on the open source RabbitMQ Client package has been removed.
 This has allowed the connector to become more flexible in what version of the client it supports.

 For more detail on how to use the connector see the RabbitMQ connectors documentation.
-NOTE: This is a BREAKING change, as it now requires that you MUST explicitly include the packages and versions of the Rabbit code you wish to use in your application.
+NOTE: This is a BREAKING change, as it now requires that you MUST explicitly include the packages and versions of the RabbitMQ code you wish to use in your application.

 Also with this release, the connector has been updated to properly work with SSL/TLS based connections.
 Prior to this release, the connector did not support using the 'amqps' URL scheme.

+### Redis Connector

+Starting with version 2.0.0 of Steeltoe, the direct dependencies on Redis packages have been removed.
+The Steeltoe connector works with the StackExchange libraries or `Microsoft.Extensions.Caching.Redis`.
+You include the package and version you prefer and use the appropriate methods to wire it up.
+See the Redis Connector documentation for more information.

+## 2.5 Discovery

+### New features for version 2.0

+* Added support for dynamic update of configuration options
+* Autofac support

+### Package Organization and Name Changes in version 2.0

+In version 1.x of Steeltoe, there were 3 packages, in version 2.x there are 9: `Steeltoe.Discovery.ClientAutofac`, `Steeltoe.Discovery.ClientCore`, `Steeltoe.Discovery.Eureka.Client`, `Pivotal.Discovery.ClientCore`, `Pivotal.Discovery.ClientAutofac`, `Pivotal.Discovery.Eureka.Client`.
+Be sure to use the `Pivotal.&ast;` packages if you are deploying your application to Pivotal Cloud Foundry.

+### Eureka Version

+Steeltoe has implemented a [Eureka 1.0 client](https://github.com/Netflix/eureka/wiki), not a 2.0 client.
+Eureka 2.0 is still a work in progress and is expected to have significant updates to its architecture and public API.
+At some point in time, we will examine a 2.0 implementation.

+### Eureka AWS Support

+The Eureka client for Java contains features which enable operation on AWS.
+The Steeltoe version does not currently implement those features.
+Instead, this version has been optimized for Cloud Foundry environments.
+We may look at adding AWS cloud features at a future point in time.

+### Eureka Client Configuration

+Not all configuration properties found in the Java client are available for configuration.
+Those that are supported and provided by the Steeltoe implementation have been documented within.

+### Cloud Foundry C2C Support

+Starting with version 1.1.0 of Steeltoe, the Steeltoe Eureka client allows you to configure what hostname/address gets registered with the Eureka server for your service registrations.
+This is provided by using a new setting, `spring:cloud:discovery:registrationMethod`.
+By using this setting, you can now make use of Cloud Foundry Container to Container (C2C) networking support.

+## 2.6 Logging

+### Package Name Change in version 2.0

+`Steeltoe.Extensions.Logging.CloudFoundry` is now called `Steeltoe.Extensions.Logging.DynamicLogger`

+## 2.7 Management

+### New features for version 2.0

+* Actuators now identify themselves to PCF as Steeltoe, resulting in a Steeltoe icon in Pivotal Apps Manager.
+* Certificate validation can be disabled on management endpoints

+### Package Organization and Name Changes in version 2.0

+As of version 2.0.0, all of the individual management endpoints have been rolled up into a single package: `Steeltoe.Management.EndpointBase`.
+Helper methods for ASP.NET Core/Microsoft DI have been moved to `Steeltoe.Management.EndpointCore`, convenience helpers to set up all endpoints at once are available in `Steeltoe.Management.CloudFoundryCore`.

+## 2.8 Security

+### New features for version 2.0

+* CredHub Client
+* .NET Framework 4.x.
+Owin CloudFoundry Provider
+* WCF JWT Provider